Pylons/pyramid/docs/narr/introspector.rst

 was called.
 It uses the :meth:`pyramid.interfaces.IIntrospector.get` method to return an introspectable in the category ``routes`` with a :term:`discriminator` equal to the matched route name.
-It then uses the returned introspectable to obtain an "pattern" value.
+It then uses the returned introspectable to obtain a "pattern" value.

 The introspectable returned by the query methods of the introspector has methods and attributes described by